 We all know that California law requires all drivers to obtain valid auto insurance, but we also know that it is not unusual for motorists to become involved in an accident with an uninsured driver.
 Accidents and injuries caused by uninsured drivers is the reason uninsured motorist insurance (UM) is available.
 UM typically covers bodily injury to the driver, family members and passengers of a vehicle in a motor vehicle collision caused by an uninsured driver.
 UM coverage is mandatory in many states, but is not mandatory in California.

 Most insurance companies will cover you or your family members through UM insurance.
 However, many times when a UM claim is filed, your once-trusted insurance company can make recovering the damages very difficult.
 That is where an experienced attorney can help you.
 The last thing you want to do is to face the insurance company’s lawyers alone!

 California law only requires drivers to have $15,000 in liability insurance, which is about enough for a night in the emergency room or a day in the hospital.
 Since mandatory liability limits are so low, under-insured motorist insurance is also available for when you have $85,000 in damages and the drunk driver only has $15,000 of coverage.

 When you’ve been injured through the fault of a drunk driver, you deserve fair compensation.
+Car accidents incur heavy physical, emotional, and financial losses.
+Thankfully, you are legally entitled to recover due compensation.
 You will want a knowledgeable, experienced and aggressive personal injury lawyer representing you.
-Reach out to the Orange County Law Offices of Brent Duque today so that we can help you.
+To find out how much your case is worth, speak to an experienced attorney during a free consultation.
+Reach out to the Orange County law offices of Duque & Price today so that we can help you.